XGFLoader reads xeokit's native binary geometry format (.xgf) into a

 atlas can sample them directly.
 Outside a browser (Node test runs,

-worker contexts without createImageBitmap) the loader will throw —
+worker contexts without createImageBitmap) the loader keeps the

-textures the bytes pass through unchanged as a SceneTexture buffer; the
+pass through unchanged as a SceneTexture buffer; the runtime /

 SceneModel